raysas/algorithms-and-data-structures/Dynamic Programming/readme.md

 ## Algorithms

-*series of problems in class/lab/assignments/book... that require DP in order to solve in polynomial time*

-some algorithms are directly explained in the comments in java files because i'm too lazy to write them here :/
+*series of problems in class/lab/assignments/book... that require DP in order to solve in polynomial time; some algorithms are directly explained in the comments in java files because i'm too lazy to write them here :/*

 ### Edit Distance